CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ## **Part 4: Tide Echo Cavern**

 Situated fifteen miles to the east of Tuntin, in the deep valleys of the Sword Mountains, Tide Echo Cavern hides the rich mine of Tundelver's Pact, which was lost five centuries ago during ogrekin invasions that ravaged this part of the North.
 Over the centuries, numerous prospectors and adventurers have sought the mine, but none succeeded until the Stoneseeker brothers found its entrance just a month ago.
 However, they were unaware they were trailed by spies in the service of Nezznar, the Black Spider, who followed them to their discovery.
-The spiderkin villain dealt with the two Stoneseeker guardians, arranged for Burrowbard's ambush, and upon learning of the adventurers' association with Burrowbard and their exploits in Tuntin, the Black Spider has given orders to eliminate the characters.
+The spiderkin villain dealt with the two Stoneseeker guardians, arranged for Burrowbard's ambush, and upon learning of the adventurers' association with Burrowbard and their exploits in Tuntin, the Black Spider has given orders to eliminnate the characters.
 Meanwhile, Nezznar commences his exploration of Tide Echo Cavern.

 Nezznar seeks the Forge of Runes, where runesmiths from old Tuntin enchanted molekin weapons and gnome contraptions.
 However, Nezznar's progress has been impeded by restless undead and perilous monsters within Tide Echo Cavern, fogrekining him to proceed with extreme caution.